craig02445/wordpress-post-modal/readme.txt

 Then edit that link in the text editor by adding class="modal-link" into the link to make this:
 `<a class="modal-link" href="http://my-site.com/privacy-policy/>Our Privacy Policy</a>`

 If the link goes to a page on an external site, you need to find the name of the DIV container that has the content you want.
-Once you know that, you need to add data-div="xx" to the link, where xx is the content container. `<a class="modal-link" href="https://en.wikipedia.org/wiki/Apple" data-div="bodyContent">What is an apple?</a>`
+Once you know that, you need to add data-div="xx" to the link, where xx is the content container.
+It also needs the class="modal-link" as well.
+An example is: `<a class="modal-link" href="https://en.wikipedia.org/wiki/Apple" data-div="bodyContent">What is an apple?</a>`

 = Can I change the look of trigger link? =
 Absolutely, any way you want.
 You can turn it into a button like this: `<a class="modal-link" href="http://my-site/privacy-policy/"><button type="button">Our Privacy Policy</button></a>`

 = How do I change the look of the popup it self? =
 You can change the look of the popup with CSS.
-That will be explained another time with documentation, etc.
+The plugin comes with basic css to get you up and going.
+You can look at that css and modify it by adding css to your site with the Customizer ("Appearance" → "Customize" within the admin screen).
+You  have the option in the plugin settings to see the basic CSS as well as to turn off all of the basic CSS.

-= Can I have multiple popup on one page? =
+= Can I have multiple popups on one page? =
 As many as you like.

+= Can you explain the Settings?
+Close Button: You can set what the close button looks like.
+The default is "×" which is not the letter "x" but a similar character.
+You can change this to whatever you like, including the word "Close"

+Breakpoint: This is the value, in pixels, below which the popup will default to a typical link.
+You may not want popups on a mobile device for instance, so this can be set to 768, which is the default.
+You can also set it to 0 to always create a popup.

+Activate basic styling: The default is a check mark, and basic styling is activated.
+You can override the styling in the Customizer.
+If you uncheck this box, no CSS will be applied other than what you create.
+You can see the basic styling with the "See CSS used for basic styling" link.

 == Screenshots ==
 1. How the modal looks with simple text page content